When Is the Best Time

 Summer (December-February)

 High chance to spot echidnas until the beginning of fall.
-Summer is the most pleasant time for hiking and January and February are usually the “driest” months of the year.
-However, even during summer high precipitation occurs.
-The warmest months are January and February with an average temperature of almost 20°C. The alpine areas, e.g. Lake Dobson, are much colder.
+Summer is the most pleasant time for hiking; January and February are usually the “driest” months.
+However, even during summer, high precipitation occurs.

 Autumn (March-May)

 During autumn, mostly in April, the Tarn Shelf hike is a great highlight with a riot of colours from orange to red and gold.
-Usually, temperatures in March and April are still pleasant for hiking below 20°C. It gets colder in May with an average daily temp of 13°C. However, nights are chilly dropping below 10°C and increasing precipitation.
+Usually, temperatures in March and April are still pleasant for hiking below 20°C. It gets colder in May with an average daily temp of 13°C. However, nights are chilly, dropping below 10°C and increasing precipitation.

 Winter (June–August)